 - Sourced candidates.

-- Leads from career fairs.
+- Leads from traditional career fairs and virtual career fairs.

 - Passive candidates.